Deedikjupijn/youtube/README.md

   3. [Sponsorblock](https://addons.mozilla.org/en-US/firefox/addon/sponsorblock/)
     - This addon allows for users to skip in video ads (for example sponsors), its made and kept up with everyone using it, every person can submit any in-video sponsors they encounterd and it will be added to the database of sponsors that can be skipped.

-### Chrome, Brave and other chromium based browsers
+### Chrome, Brave, Edge and other chromium based browsers
 The extensions for Chrome are:
   1. [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)
     - Ublock origin is an addon that promises to block all ads websites (including youtube).